My main areas of interest are in applied analysis and probability.

 Thus, a natural clock for this system, describing the rate of topology change, is the number of deleted grains.

 After a short time, however, something unexpected occurs: statistics of side topologies stabilize!
-There’s no reason to expect this type of universality.

 Distribution of topology: the dotted line is the stationary distribution obtained from direct curvature flow.
-The solid lines show evolution of the kinetic model with an imposed diffusive term, corresponding to increased side deletions.
+The solid lines show evolution of the kinetic model with an imposed diffusive term, corresponding to increased side switching.

 Currently, there is no rigorous proof of universality for this grain statistic.
 A solution from curvature flow currently seems intractable.
 In fact, there is still debate about how we should reassign grain topologies following the disappearance of a single grain.
 One common method, which converts the problem of curvature driven parabolic equations to transport equations, makes a “gas approximation”, or a mean field model where the notion of neighbors is eliminated.
 Most of these models are written in their final hydrodynamic limit, without addressing whether finite models approach the limiting equation, or even if the limiting equations themselves are well-posed.